waansolutions/html5-boilerplate/README.md

 ````

 The source code is self-explanatory so if you wish to use html5-boilerplate just include the files and all dependencies.

+####About waan.it

+"waanit - Exceptional solutions through innovation"